cyborch/tsa-json/README.md

    1.    to use a trustworthy source of time.
    2.    to include a trustworthy time value for each time-stamp token.
-   3.    to include a unique integer for each newly generated time-stamp token.
-   4.    to produce a time-stamp token upon receiving a valid request from the requester, when it is possible.
+   3.    to produce a time-stamp token upon receiving a valid request from the requester, when it is possible.
-   5.    to include within each time-stamp token an identifier to uniquely indicate the security policy under which the token was created.
-   6.    to only time-stamp a hash representation of the datum, i.e., a data imprint associated with a one-way collision resistant hash-function uniquely identified by an OID.
-   7.    to examine the OID of the one-way collision resistant hash- function and to verify that the hash value length is consistent with the hash algorithm.
-   8.    not to examine the imprint being time-stamped in any way (other than to check its length, as specified in the previous bullet).
+   4.    not to examine the message being time-stamped in any way.
-   9.    not to include any identification of the requesting entity in the time-stamp tokens.
+   5.    not to include any identification of the requesting entity in the time-stamp tokens.
-   10.   to sign each time-stamp token using a key generated exclusively for this purpose and have this property of the key indicated on the corresponding certificate.
+   6.    to sign each time-stamp token using a key generated exclusively for this purpose and have this property of the key indicated on the corresponding certificate.

-These requirements are reused from [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt) with the notable exclusion of requirement 11 which is a requierment of extensibility.
-Requirement 11 is not included at the time of this writing, but the inherent extensibility of json should make it relatively easy to add this in a future version.
+These requirements are an abbreviated form of [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt).

 ## Time Stamp Request and Response Formats

-The service provides a `/sign` endpoint for time stamping requests.
+The service provides a `/sign` endpoint for time stamping requests, and a `/cert` endpoint for getting an out of band certificate which can be used to verify signed responses.

 ### Request Format